Welcome to the Tastes of India Podcast.

 Instant lemon pickle, or Naranga Achar is a quick, tangy, and spicy condiment that brings authentic Kerala flavor to your table.

-Unlike traditional pickles that require days or weeks to mature, this Kerala instant lemon pickle comes together fast, making it a festive favorite, often prepared for weddings.
+Unlike traditional pickles that require days or weeks to mature, this Kerala instant lemon pickle comes together fast.
+It is a festive favorite, often prepared for weddings.

-Since pickles are essential components of the Onam Sadya, this Instant Lemon Pickle and Kadumanga Achar (raw mango pickle) make perfect pairings for the grand Sadya feast.
+Pickles are essential components of the Onam Sadya.
+This Instant Lemon Pickle and Kadumanga Achar (raw mango pickle) make perfect pairings for the grand Sadya feast.

 About Instant Lemon Pickle Recipe – Kerala Style Naranga Achar Recipe